garrandall/popular-music-data/tracks/for-what-it-s-worth--stop-hey-what-s-that-sound--the-buffalo-springfield.md

 Everybody look what's going down(Everybody look what’s going down)

-What a field day for the heat(Ooo-ooo-ooo)
+What a field day for the heat(Ooo-oo-oo)
-A thousand people in the street (Ooo-ooo-ooo)
+A thousand people in the street (Ooo-oo-oo)
-Singing songs and a carryin’ signs (Ooo-ooo-ooo) Mostly say, "hooray for our side" (Ooo-ooo-ooo)
+Singing songs and a carryin’ signs (Ooo-oo-oo)
+Mostly say, "hooray for our side" (Ooo-oo-oo)

 It's time we stopped(stopped)